AswanthK679/Git_Test_Repository/README.md

 # Git_Test_Repository
-To get familiar with the Git repository
+To get familiar with git repository